-Except as provided herein, no third parties (i.e., persons other than the alleged victim of sexual assault or their parent or legal guardian, or the Title IX Coordinator) may file a Formal Complaint on behalf of either the Complainant or the University.
+Except as provided herein, no third parties (i.e., persons other than the alleged victim of sexual assault or their parent or legal guardian, or the Title IX Coordinator) may file a Complaint on behalf of either the Complainant or the University.

-In the event the University receives multiple Formal Complaints as to allegations of sexual harassment against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, and the allegations arise out of the same facts or circumstances, the University may consolidate the Formal Complaints.
+In the event the University receives multiple Complaints as to allegations of sex discrimination or sex-based harassment against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, and the allegations arise out of the same facts or circumstances, the University may consolidate the Complaints.

-Notice of the Formal Complaint
+Notice of the Complaint

-Upon receipt of the Formal Complaint, the Title IX Coordinator will provide a written notice ("Notice of Formal Complaint") to the parties whose identities are known, explaining the following:
+Upon receipt of the Complaint, the Title IX Coordinator will provide a written notice ("Notice of Complaint") to the parties whose identities are known, explaining the following:

-- The Grievance Process set forth in this Policy; - The allegations potentially constituting sexual harassment known at the time of the Notice of Formal Complaint, including the identities of the parties involved in the incident (if known), the conduct allegedly constituting sexual harassment under this Policy, and the date and location of the incident (if known); - The Respondent's right to prepare a response to the Formal Complaint before any initial interviews are conducted, which shall be prepared within seven (7) business days of the Notice of Formal Complaint; - The fact that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is not made until the conclusion of the Grievance Process; - The fact that a Responsibility Determination must be supported by a preponderance of the evidence gathered/presented, meaning evidence sufficient to show it is more likely than not that the allegations against the Respondent are true; - The fact that the parties have the right to an advisor of their choice, who may be, but is not required to be, an attorney;
+- The Grievance Process (or voluntary informal resolution process, if applicable) set forth in this Policy; - The allegations potentially constituting sex discrimination or sex-based harassment known at the time of the Notice of Complaint, including the identities of the parties involved in the incident (if known), the conduct allegedly constituting sex

-- The fact that parties and their advisors have the right to submit, inspect and review evidence; and - The fact that this Policy prohibits any of the University's students or employees, including faculty and student workers, from knowingly making false statements or knowingly submitting false information during the Grievance Policy.
+- discrimination or sex-based harassment under this Policy, and the date and location of the incident (if known); - The Respondent's right to prepare a response to the Complaint before any initial interviews are conducted, which shall be prepared within seven (7) business days of the Notice of Complaint; - The fact that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is not made until the conclusion of the Grievance Process; - The fact that a Responsibility Determination must be supported by a preponderance of the evidence gathered/presented, meaning evidence sufficient to show it is more likely than not that the allegations against the Respondent are true; - The fact that the parties have the right to an advisor of their choice, who may be, but is not required to be, an attorney; - The fact that parties and their advisors have the right to submit, inspect and review evidence; and - The fact that this Policy prohibits any of the University's students or employees, including faculty and student workers, from knowingly making false statements or knowingly submitting false information during the Grievance Policy.

-The Notice of Formal Complaint will be made in writing and may be delivered by one or more of the following methods: in person; mailed to the local or permanent address of the parties as indicated in official University records; or emailed to the parties' University-issued email account.
-Once mailed, emailed and/or received in-person, the Notice of Formal Complaint will be presumptively delivered.
+The Notice of Complaint will be made in writing and may be delivered by one or more of the following methods: in person; mailed to the local or permanent address of the parties as indicated in official University records; or emailed to the parties' University-issued email account.
+Once mailed, emailed and/or received in-person, the Notice of Complaint will be presumptively delivered.

-In some instances, the Notice of Formal Complaint will advise the parties of the right to submit to a voluntary informal resolution process (i.e., mediation).
-The informal resolution process is only available in cases where the Formal Complaint alleges sexual harassment between a non-student employee and another non-student employee, or between a student and another student.
+In some instances, the Notice of Complaint will advise the parties of the right to submit to a voluntary informal resolution process (i.e., mediation).
+The informal resolution process is only available in cases where the Complaint alleges sex-based harassment between a non-student employee and another non-student employee, or between a student and another student.
 The informal resolution process is not available to resolve allegations that an employee sexually harassed a student.